WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Mentoring-EK.md

 ## Date: 13 April 2021

 ### What brought you joy this week?
-* KW being super thoughtful and kind boss.
+* EK - KW being super thoughtful and kind boss.

 ### What did you achieve